 ACRP Report 40: Airport Curbside and Terminal Area Roadway Operations was published in 2010.
 In the 10 years since it was published, the inception of ride sharing services has brought a paradigm shift, not only to the airport curb but to society in general.
 Transportation Network Companies (TNCs) demonstrated the effectiveness of peer-to-peer mobile services so much so that new services are embracing this same model.
 There are both opportunities and challenges in managing the different types of traditional and disruptive ground transportation service providers.

-ACRP Report 40 was on data gathering and analysis, and not on planning, modifying, and operating roadways and curbsides to achieve maximum efficiency, safety, security, and customer service.
-Curbsides must accommodate various modes of access and egress, ranging from single occupant vehicles to large buses.
-Important security issues also must be considered at terminal curbsides.
-Given that the cost of adding more curb can be significant (e.g., adding a second level), airports would benefit from identifying cost-effective best practices for curb management to increase existing capacity.
+The focus of ACRP Report 40 was on data gathering and analysis, but did not explicitly address planning, modifying, and operating roadways and curbsides to achieve maximum efficiency, safety, security, and customer service.
+Curbs must accommodate various modes of access/egress, ranging from single occupant vehicles to large buses while accommodating important security issues at terminal curbsides.
+Since the cost of adding curb can be significant (e.g., adding a second level), airports would benefit from identifying best practices for curb management (e.g., access prioritization, tolling, etc.) to increase existing capacity.

 Finally, airports are placing more of a focus on the customer experience.
 At the same time, passenger traffic continues to grow.
 Many airports are already experiencing significant congestion on their roadways and at the curb, often because of geographic location or land use constraints.
 These two realities can be in conflict with each other and it has become challenging to expand the capacity of landside facilities to meet current and future demand while maintaining an acceptable level of customer service.